 KYC Blockchain – The Scope of Application

-The application of KYC blockchain solutions is not limited to banks or financial institutions.
+KYC blockchain implementation is not limited to banks or financial institutions.
 There is a wider scope of application among industries that require authenticated user identification.

 The KYC registry on a blockchain could be accessed by many industries in addition to banks and other financial institutions.
 Many of these small companies and organizations require these data for different purposes such as verifying identifications before issuing membership cards etc.

 Tax authorities could also access it to speed up their internal processes.
 Other industries that require user data from such registries include judicial, credit rating agencies, stock exchanges and so on.